ChAMPAIGN - Level I - February 2014

 Building Operator Certification (BOC) training includes nearly 74 hours of classroom and project work (7.4 CEUs) in building systems operation and maintenance.
-Each course in the series is completed in a one-day training session, except BOC 1001 Energy Efficient Operation of Building HVAC Systems, which is a two-day course.
-To become certified, participants must pass an exam at the end each day of training and complete assigned projects.
+Each course in the series is completed in a one day training session, except BOC 1001 Energy Efficient Operation of Building HVAC Systems, which is a two day course.
+To become certified, participants must pass an exam at the end of each training day and complete five assigned projects.
 Unless otherwise noted, training begins at 8:00 a.m. and ends by 4:00 p.m.
 Early registration is encouraged.

 Tuition for the series is $1,300

-Customers of ComEd, Ameren Illinois, Nicor, Peoples Gas and North Shore Gas may be eligible for a rebate upon successfull completion of the training.
+Customers of ComEd, Ameren Illinois, Nicor, Peoples Gas and North Shore Gas may be eligible for a rebate upon successful completion of the training.

 BOC Program Sponsors

-BOC in Illinois is brought to you by the Midwest Energy Efficiency Alliance with support from the Illinois Energy Office and ComEd, Nicor, People’s Gas and North Shore Gas.
-Operators in the ComEd, Nicor, People’s and North Shore Gas service territory may be eligible for a tuition rebate upon completion of all coursework and certification requirements.
+BOC in Illinois is brought to you by the Midwest Energy Efficiency Alliance with support from the Illinois Energy Office and Ameren Illinois, ComEd, Nicor, People’s Gas and North Shore Gas.
+Operators in the Ameren Illinois, ComEd, Nicor, People’s and North Shore Gas service territory may be eligible for a tuition rebate upon completion of all coursework and certification requirements.